feduxorg-attic/filegen/README.md

 ## Contributing

-Please have a look at the {file:README.DEVELOPER.md developer readme}
+Please have a look at the {file:CONTRIBUTING.md contribution guide}